-Eucalyptus Essential Oil is a quintesentially Australian essential oil as well as being one of the most popular and widely used oils.
+Eucalyptus Essential Oil is a quintessentially Australian essential oil.
+As well as being one of the most popular and widely used oils.

 Its uses are wide ranging and there would be few Australians who did not have a bottle of Eucalytus Essential Oil OR a product containing the essential oil somewhere in their home.